The fractional Helly number for separable convexity spaces: Abstract

 \section{Abstract}

-A convex lattice set in $\mathbb{Z}^d$ is the intersection of a convex set in $\mathbb{R}^d$ and the integer lattice $\mathbb{Z}^d$.
-A well-known theorem of Doignon states that the {\em Helly number} of $d$-dimensional convex lattice sets equals $2^d$, while a remarkable theorem of B{\'a}r{\'a}ny and Matou{\v s}ek states that the {\em fractional Helly number} is only $d+1$.
-In this paper we generalize their result to abstract convexity spaces that are equipped with a suitable separation property.
-We also disprove a conjecture of B\'ar\'any and Kalai about an existence of fractional Helly property for a family of solutions of bounded-degree polynomial inequalities.
+A \emph{convex lattice set} in $\mathbb{Z}^d$ is the intersection of a convex set in $\mathbb{R}^d$ with the integer lattice $\mathbb{Z}^d$.
+A classical theorem of Doignon states that the \emph{Helly number} of $d$-dimensional convex lattice sets equals $2^d$, exponentially larger than the Helly number $d+1$ of ordinary convex sets in $\mathbb{R}^d$.
+By contrast, a remarkable theorem of B{\'a}r{\'a}ny and Matou{\v s}ek states that the \emph{fractional Helly number} of convex lattice sets drops back down to $d+1$, matching the classical fractional Helly theorem of Katchalski and Liu.
+In this paper we generalize the B{\'a}r{\'a}ny--Matou{\v s}ek theorem to abstract convexity spaces (in the sense of van de Vel) that satisfy a suitable separation axiom.
+Our main result implies the following: if a separable convexity space has Radon number at most $r$, then its fractional Helly number is at most $2^{r}$.
+This bound is nearly tight, as illustrated by the case of \emph{box convexity} in $\mathbb{R}^d$, whose Radon number is $\Theta(\log d)$ and fractional Helly number equals $d+1$.